adityagunale/REACT-NATIVE--Expences-Management/README.md

 # Expenses Management App

- Native mobile application built with Expo for managing personal finances.
+ A React Native mobile application built with Expo for managing personal finances.
 Track your income and expenses, view your balance, and manage your financial transactions.

 ## Features